Alfredsson418/Fake-Login-Page/README.md

 I also do not condone any bad behavior on the internet, including using these websites for real life phishing attacks or any other type of attacks.

-[^1]: I do not condone any bad behavior on the internet, including using these websites for real life phishing attacks or any other type of attacks.
+[^1]: I do not condone any bad behavior on the internet, including using these websites for real life phishing attacks.